-This Bureau issued a Notice to Answer and served a copy thereof upon Respondent-Applicant, Naturally Plus Direct Marketing PTE, LTD., on 17 June 2011.
-The Respondent-Applicant filed their Answer on 17 October 2011 and avers the following:
+This Bureau issued a Notice to Answer and served a copy thereof upon Respondent-Applicant on 17 June 2011.
+The Respondent-Applicant filed its Answer on 17 October 2011 and avers the following:

 "I. ADMISSIONS

 &lt;sup>4 Marked as Exhibits "A" to "F", inclusive.